Philix27/rxedu_web/_books/logistics.md

 emergency order.

 #Take note#
-: #⚡Formula for How Much to Order:-
+: #- Formula for How Much to Order:-

 ## Max stock quantity – Stock on hand = order/issue quantity